DIY Mermaid Stocking + Free Sewing Pattern

 Learn how to make a DIY mermaid stocking with this free sewing pattern.
-Use fabric that matches your Christmas tree and fill it with stocking stuffers!
+Use scale print fabric and fill it with stocking stuffers!

 My girls are always pretending to be mermaids so I thought I would make a special mermaid tail stocking for Christmastime.
 It’s fun to bring some of their imagination into our home decor.
 And, let’s be honest, I used to play mermaids and might want to keep this DIY mermaid stocking for myself.